sevenDatabase/SevenDB-cli/README.md

 - Until the server includes a commit index in emissions, auto-ack won’t fire (no index to ACK).
 Manual `:emitack <index>` is the safe default.
 - When EMITRECONNECT returns `OK <nextIndex>`, the CLI records that resume point; if it returns `STALE_SEQUENCE`, `INVALID_SEQUENCE`, or `SUBSCRIPTION_NOT_FOUND`, re-issue your `*.WATCH` command to recover.

+#### Server contract for HELLO (HELLORes)

+To enable stable SubID construction, the server should implement a typed response for `HELLO` with a payload named `HELLORes` that includes a `clientId` string field, for example:

+- Command: `HELLO`
+- Response: `OK` with typed payload `HELLORes { clientId: "..." }`

+This CLI prefers the typed `HELLORes.clientId`.
+For backwards compatibility, if a typed payload is not present, the CLI will attempt to parse `client_id`/`clientId` from the textual `Result.Message` (JSON or simple key/value forms).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.